 Brand Names: Milk of Magnesia, Fleet Pedia-Lax

 Risk of Use: Safety has not been established for children under 2.
-Long-term risks include renal failure, appendicitis-like symptoms, abdominal pain, bowel obstruction and heart damage.
+Short term risks include cramping, diarrhea, electrolyte imbalance and muscle weakness.

 Brand Names: Enulose, Kristalose, Constulose, Generlac